victor-shepardson/feature-feedback/README.md

 to use GPU, you will need to change a line in *-solver.prototxt

-## to run openFramworks app
+## to run openFrameworks app

 install [openFrameworks][3]

 copy feature-feedback/openFrameworks/apps/feedbackh into openFrameworks apps directory

-Windows: follow the instructions to set up codeblocks and use the included codeblocks workspace
+Windows: follow the [instructions][http://openframeworks.cc/setup/codeblocks/] to set up codeblocks and use the included codeblocks workspace

 Linux: build with make.
 Makefile.config may need to be updated with cnpy.h.
 Watch out for old versions of OpenGL, I know the open source AMD drivers won't work (need OpenGl 3.1/GLSL 1.4 +)